arangodb/arangodb/Documentation/ImplementorManual/NamingConventions.md

 Users can pick names for their collections as desired, provided the following naming constraints are not violated:

-- Collection names must only consist of the letters `a` to `z` (both in lower and upper case), the numbers `0` to `9`, or the underscore (`_`) symbol.
+- Collection names must only consist of the letters `a` to `z` (both in lower and upper case), the numbers `0` to `9`, and the underscore (`_`) or dash (`-`) symbols.
 This also means that any non-ASCII collection names are not allowed.
-- Collection names must start with a letter (not a number or the underscore character).
+- User-defined collection names must always start with a letter.
+System collection names must start with an underscore.
-  Collection names starting with an underscore are considered to be system collections that are for ArangoDB's internal use only.
+  All collection names starting with an underscore are considered to be system collections that are for ArangoDB's internal use only.
 System collection names should not be used by end users for their own collections.
 - The maximum allowed length of a collection name is 64 bytes.
 - Collection names are case-sensitive.